Mohammad413/Tribute-Page/README.md

-# Tribute-Page It's a tribute page built for an Qiade-Azam.
+ It's a tribute page built for an Qiade-Azam.
 The page is built in basic HTML and CSS.
 This is on of the projects to do in freecodecamp curriculum for Responsive Web Design section.